Alex Bregman Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.65 team ERA that ranks 25th among all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).

-- The Nationals rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- Nationals pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.4 per game).

-- In his last time out on Wednesday, the left-hander threw six innings against the Arizona Diamondbacks, allowing three earned runs while surrendering 11 hits.
+- In his last time out on Friday, the righty tossed five innings against the Atlanta Braves, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.